oesah/djangocms-lightgallery/README.rst

 Features
 --------

-* create image galleries with
+* create image galleries with `lightGallery`
+* displays images in gallery as a thumbnail preview

 Running Tests
 -------------